rishi1001/Neural-Style-Transfer/README.md

 # Neural-Style-Transfer

 We perform various experiments on the vanilla architecture.
-We provide the inferences from the experiments in the report and the presentations.
+We provide the inferences from the experiments in the `Report.pdf` and the `Presentation.pptx`.

 To run : Change arguments in makefile and just do make.